gocept/gocept.reference/README.txt

   1. associate a new path with an existing reference id

   2. associate a new reference id with an existing path

-TODO
-====

-- Complex reference objects (lists of references, dicts, tuples, sets, ...).
-  This might also get solved if we find a way to compute canonical locations for arbitrary objects.